saeen666/graph_vuln/devign_fix/README.md

 │   ├── process                     <- Scripts for modeling and predictions.
 │   │   ├── __init__.py             <- Makes process a Python package.
 │   │   ├── devign.py               <- Module that implements the devign model.
-│   │   ├── loader_step.py          <- Module for one epoch iteration over dataset
+│   │   ├── loader_step.py          <- Module for one epoch iteration over the dataset
 │   │   ├── model.py                <- Module that implements the devign neural network.
 │   │   ├── modeling.py             <- Module for training and prediction the model.
 │   │   ├── step.py                 <- Module that performs a forward step on a batch for train/val/test loop.